8. Present Values#

 where

-For a few moments, let’s focus on the special case of an asset that will never pay dividends, in which case
+For a few moments, let’s focus on the special case of an asset that never pays dividends, in which case

 But let’s activate the bubble component by setting